 Do Gummy Vitamins Work?

 - Gummy vitamins are soft, chewable and flavored to taste like fruits and other sweets.
-For children and adults who have trouble swallowing pill vitamins and capsules, these vitamins can be easier to take.
+They are popular among children and adults who have trouble swallowing pills.

 What are gummy vitamins, exactly?

-Gummy vitamins are soft, chewable, brightly-colored vitamins that typically taste like various fruits and other sweet treats.
-Of course, because they contain vitamins and minerals, they are definitely not considered candy!
-They often come in fun shapes like little bears or miniature versions of familiar fruits.
+Gummy vitamins are chewable, brightly colored vitamins that taste like fruits and other sweet treats.
+They often come in various shapes, such as little bears or miniature versions of familiar fruits.
+Since they look – and can even taste – like candy, they are popular among children.

 Do gummy vitamins work for adults?
-While these fun vitamins are especially popular among children, adults can ingest them, too.
-After all, they’re easier for some people to consume compared to swallowing a pill or capsule whole.
+Adults like to use them too since they’re easier for some people to consume compared to swallowing a pill or capsule whole.

-Ingredients to watch out for in vitamins made of gummies
+Ingredients to watch out for in gummy vitamins

 Are gummy vitamins bad for you?
 The answer: It depends.

-Vitamin gummies may also contain fillers, preservatives, artificial flavorings, artificial food colorings, corn syrup, glucose syrup, carnauba wax and plenty of hard-to-pronounce additives.
-In essence, many gummy vitamins are no better than junk food, so you’ll want to carefully scrutinize the ingredient list before you buy.
+Some vitamin gummies may also contain fillers, preservatives, artificial flavorings, artificial food colorings, corn syrup, glucose syrup, carnauba wax and plenty of hard-to-pronounce additives.
+In other words, many gummy vitamins are no better than junk food, so you’ll want to scrutinize the ingredient list before you buy.

 Always check the list of vitamins and minerals, as well as the amount per serving and percent daily value of each one.
 You’ll want to choose gummies that contain the types of nutrients (and the right amounts) for your specific needs.